 Customer Exits

 Whenever a user leaves your website without converting, it might signify that they did not find what they were looking for or were disappointed with what they saw.
-Customer exits are one of the metrics that can give you a clear idea of where your clients are unsatisfied and where you have a bottleneck in your website.
+Customer exits are one of the metrics that can give you a clear idea of where your clients are unsatisfied and where your website has a bottleneck.

 Site Search Usability and SEO